sparkflows/sparkflows-docs/docs/tutorials/rest-api/infer-cluster-config.rst

 Step A
 ------

-Resource owner (enduser) will supply the credentials
+Here Resource owner (enduser) will supply its credentials

 - Input your own username